 Safe Anesthesia For Cats

 Anesthesia and surgery are taken very seriously at our cat veterinary hospital.
 Our cat hospital staff treats every surgical procedure as if it were on our own pet.
-Here at All About Cats Veterinary Hospital in Las Vegas our cat veterinarians, Dr. Koppe, Dr. Berquist, Dr. Laura Klaassen, and Dr. McCormick focus on using anesthesia safely and effectively to ensure the experience is as stress-free as possible for you and your cat.
+Here at All About Cats Veterinary Hospital in Las Vegas our cat veterinarians, Dr. Koppe, Dr. Berquist, Dr. Laura Klaassen, Dr. McCormick, and Dr. Love focus on using anesthesia safely and effectively to ensure the experience is as stress-free as possible for you and your cat.
 Our anesthetic procedures include additional safety measures, close monitoring of the patient, and the inclusion of an assistant that is dedicated to each cat as their 'patient advocate.'

 At our cat veterinary hospital we take great care to protect your cat's health and comfort from the moment he or she enters our cat clinic.
 We start with a thorough pre-operative exam done by our veterinarian.
 Blood work is performed and a blood pressure is taken to check for any hidden health issues.
 This testing is mandatory for cats 8 years old or older and highly recommended for all others as well.